 “So long as there are Veterans, the Elks will never forget them”

-One day in the early days of Lake Havasu City, Gus (congenially known as the general) and Rose Rosencans with Leo and Lucy Despres were meeting over coffee and the subject of an Elks Lodge was discussed.
+In the early days of Lake Havasu City, Gus Rosencans (congenially known as the general) and his wife Rose along with Leo and Lucy Despres were meeting over coffee and the subject of creating an Elks Lodge was discussed.
 The seed was planted and Lake Havasu City Elks Lodge No. 2399 started to materialize.

-On July 27, 1968 173 members were initiated into Lake Havasu City Lodge Number 2399 in ceremonies held in the new and unoccupied Post Office Building.
-The building was without air conditioning so these individu-als had to be dedicated to Elkdom to survive Lake Havasu City heat in July for an initiatory ceremony.
+On September 27, 1968, 173 members were initiated into Lake Havasu City Lodge Number 2399 in ceremonies held in the new and unoccupied Post Office Building.
+The building was without air conditioning so these individuals had to be dedicated to Elkdom to survive Lake Havasu City heat for the initiatory ceremony.
 The initiation was conducted by officers of the Parker lodge which was Lake Havasu City Elk’s mother lodge.

-The newly formed lodge members held meetings in whatever facil-ity was available each week—– the schools, the bowling alley or local restaurants until the building on Mulberry Avenue was acquired.
+The newly formed lodge members held meetings in whatever facility was available each week—– the schools, the bowling alley or local restaurants until the building on Mulberry Avenue was acquired.
 A party of local Elks worked hard to get the building ready for the first meeting and more than 40 Elks were present to enjoy the new surroundings.
-The first meeting in this newly acquired facility was held in October of 1968 and this building was used until 1973 when after much hard work raising money, and acquiring land the present facility was built.
+The first meeting in this newly acquired facility was held in October of 1968 and this building was used until 1973 when after much hard work raising money, and acquiring land where the present facility now stands.

 The new lodge was truly a cooperative effort.
-Shares were purchased by the members to help raise funds (The shares were repurchased as money became available.) and all of the work was volunteered.
+Shares were purchased by the members to help raise funds (The shares were repurchased as money became available) and all of the work was volunteered.
 A truly unselfish endeavor!
-Shortly after the dedication Gus Rosencrans died of cancer just after the new foundation was laid.
+Shortly after the dedication, the new foundation was laid but a short time later Gus Rosencrans died of cancer.
 One year later Lucy Depres passed away and several years later Rose and Leo were married.
 A truly interesting human interest story!